Roshan-bh/Complete-Authentication-and-Dashboard-React-JS-UI/README.md

 ## Acknowledgements

- - This project was bootstrapped with [Create React App]
+ - This project is bootstrapped with [Create React App]
  - Simple clone or download the zip file to test the project.
  - Can be Intergrated with backend technology.
  - Customize it by API intergration with backend technology for complete authentication app.